To measure the performance of MongoDB, use the MongoDB performance test tool .

 -m

-defines the number of iterations-d
+defines the number of operations (iterations).-d

-to specify a time limit (in seconds)-t
+to specify a duration limit (in seconds).-t

-defines the number of threads-db
+defines the number of threads.-db

-defines the database to use-c
+defines the database to use.-c

 java -jar $jarfile -m insert -o 1000000 -t 10 -db test -c perf

-Similarly, to run this test, updating one document per query using 10, 20 and finally 30 threads for 1 hour each run (3 hours in total) run the following command:
+Similarly, to run an update test (updating one document per query) using 10, 20, and finally 30 threads for 1 hour each (3 hours total), run the following command:

 java -jar $jarfile -m update_one -d 3600 -t 10 20 30 -db test -c perf